Final offers of housing when homeless

 The council's offer letter should set out why they think the offer is a suitable final offer.

-You can make a new homeless application but the council will probably decide that you're intentionally homeless.
+You can make a new homeless application.
+But the council could decide you're intentionally homeless unless you have a very good reason for refusing an offer.